 We operate in a highly competitive environment.
 Competition in markets in which we compete is largely based on price, quality and product availability.
 Unexpected surges in customer demand may affect production planning and product availability.
 Many of our products compete with virtually identical or similar products manufactured by other companies in the starch and sweetener industry.
 In the U.S., our competitors include divisions of larger enterprises that have greater financial resources than we do.
 Some of these competitors, unlike us, have vertically integrated their corn refining and other operations.
 Many of our products also compete with products made from raw materials other than corn, including cane and beet sugar.
 Fluctuation in prices of these competing products may affect prices of, and profits derived from, our products.
-In addition, government programs supporting sugar prices indirectly and with soybean oil, soybean meal and other products, the price of some of which may be affected by government programs such as tariffs or quotas.
+In addition, government programs supporting sugar prices indirectly impact the price of corn sweeteners, especially high fructose corn syrup.
+Furthermore, co-products such as corn oil and gluten meal compete with products of the corn dry milling industry and with soybean oil, soybean meal and other products, the price of some of which may be affected by government programs such as tariffs or quotas.